iamkhwan/robotic-forklift-app-api/README.md

 3.  dotnet restore ForkliftAPISolution.sln

-4.  dotnet ef database update --project ForkliftAPI.Infrastructure --startup-project ForkliftAPI.Api_Note: Ensure your database connection string in appsettings.json is correctly configured.
+4.  (optional) dotnet ef database update --project ForkliftAPI.Infrastructure --startup-project ForkliftAPI.Api

+    Note: Ensure your database connection string in appsettings.json is correctly configured.

-5.  dotnet run --project ForkliftAPI.ApiThe API will be available at http://localhost:5000 (or https://localhost:5001 with HTTPS).
+5.  dotnet run --project ForkliftAPI.Api

+    The API will be available at http://localhost:5000 (or https://localhost:5001 with HTTPS, https://localhost:5001/swagger/index.html for Swagger).

+**If you are running on this project on the VS Code, please use Debug mode with launch.json file (.vscode) to "Run and Debug"**

 4\.
 Contributing
 ----------------